prashreet31/amirhossein.github.io/_pages/about.md

 ---
-layout: splash
-title: "Amirhossein Nazeri"
+permalink: /
+title: "👋🏼Hello there, I'm Amirhossein"
+excerpt: "About me"
 author_profile: true
-permalink: /

 redirect_from:
   - /about/
   - /about.html